ecmwf/multio/docs/content/mpi-communicators.rst

 Now after the parent communicator has been created or retrieved, MULTIO will also retrieve the child communicator.
 Depending on executed on a client or server, the key `client-group` or `server-group` is looked up or generated by taking the value of `group` and appending '-clients` or '-servers'.
-Using this value the child communicator is lookuped through the recursive scheme described above.
+Using this value the child communicator is lookup ed through the recursive scheme described above.

-Depending on the configuration of `mpi-communicators`, the MPI splitting behaviour can be customized.
+Depending on the configuration of `mpi-communicators`, the MPI splitting behaviour can be customised.
 For example, if the parent communicator must not be passed within the application, it can be described completely from the configuration: